Darley Dale: Notable buildings and attractions

+Media

+Local news and television programmes are provided by BBC East Midlands and ITV Central.
+Television signals can be received from one of the three local relay transmitters (Darley Dale, Matlock and Stanton Moor).

+Local radio stations are BBC Radio Derby on 95.3 FM, Capital Midlands on 102.8 FM and Greatest Hits Radio Yorkshire (formerly Peak FM) on 102.0 FM.

+The town is served by these local newspapers: Matlock Mercury, Buxton Advertiser and Derbyshire Times.

-Two Dales
+Two Dales (Toadhole)

+Two Dales was called "Toadhole" until the late 19th century; the name was changed at the suggestion of the parish vicar, who felt it would help with the promotion of tourism, as with the adding of "Dale" to Darley.

-In nearby Two Dales, Ladygrove Mill was built for spinning cotton by Abraham Flint, but converted to flax spinning in 1789 by Daniel Dakeyne of Knabb House.
+Ladygrove Mill was built in Two Dales for spinning cotton by Abraham Flint, but converted to flax spinning in 1789 by Daniel Dakeyne of Knabb House.
 It was expanded by his sons, Edward and James, who built a series of three dams on the Sydnope Valley rising to 96 feet.
 To cope with the water pressure, they invented a revolutionary water-pressure powered "disc engine", which they patented in 1830 as the Dakeyne hydraulic disc engine.
 It was the progenitor of a type, now known as a "nutating disc engine" (which has been the subject of entrepreneurial interest in the 21st century).
 The mills and equipment have virtually disappeared but the remains of the dams can still be seen.

 The Plough Inn public house in Two Dales was the reason behind former England international footballer Eddie Shimwell's transfer from Sheffield United to Blackpool in December 1946.
-Shimwell wanted to buy the pub, but Sheffield United would not allow it, due to their ban on players becoming publicans, so the full-back put in a transfer request.
+Shimwell wanted to buy the pub, but Sheffield United would not allow it because of their ban on players becoming publicans, so the full-back put in a transfer request.